julian-cardone/Mashed---Julian-Cardone/README.md

 Tuesday:
 - be able to overlay the audio tracks and edit them by the end of the day.
 Wednesday
-- be able to download the finished mashups. work on the interface
+- work on the interface
 - finishing touches on the interface. if there is time, implement bonus features Thursday Morning
 - adjust readme if necessary.
 Deploy the finished product!